bioinformatics-core-shared-training/Reverse_Summer_School_2025_R_Intro/index.md

 ---
-title: "Introduction to R for Cancer Scientists"
+title: "Introduction to R for Biologists"
 ---

 # Introduction